GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-08-08-ginger-kiwi-blog-redesign-v3.md

 ---
-title: >
+title: |
   Ginger Kiwi Blog Redesign - Version 3.0
 date: 2023-08-08
-tags: ["post", "featured", "french", "dutch", "humour", "welsh", "code"]
+tags:
+  - post
+  - french
+  - dutch
+  - humour
+  - welsh
+  - code
-image: '/assets/blog/Boo-helping-me-code.jpg'
+image: /assets/blog/Boo-helping-me-code.jpg
-imageAlt: >
+imageAlt: |
   'Grey long haired cat peaking up over a laptop screen.
 The screen has a Git merging exercise on it and multiple tabs open.
 There's a set of white bookcases in the background.
 Some have solid doors, some have glass doors.'
-imageCaption: 'ADD CAPTION'
+imageCaption: ADD CAPTION
-description: >
+description: |
   It's almost time for yet another update to the Ginger Kiwi blog design.
 There's a semantic issue with a lot of the headings, I'd like separate pages for articles with different themes, and a dark mode.
 For now my focus is The Alice in Wonderland Project and job applications,
 ---

 <h3>Planned Updates for Fall 2023</h3>